hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - what different media are required to maximise accessibility?
 - what situational differences may the people using the tool experience - for example testing may not be their full time role.
 They may be testing between jobs in an office, in a warehouse, in a hospital - these are all real example we came across when developing the heuristics.
 The testers may need to start and stop testing as they are interrupted by higher priority tasks (their "real work") and may need share a set of tests between them as they move between tasks as a team.
 - what else may affect people's communication?
 Think about situational, temporary or permanent inhibitors or enhancers of communication in the situation in which people encounter the tool?
+- How to communicate information about the tool to people who need to know about it, for example stakeholders: one participant needed to think about ``how to convince them the tool is needed and is the right choice?''

 To understand *Who communicates how* you need to understand people’s characteristics, particularly their preferred communication styles.
 Use the answer to this heuristic question to help you further enrich your personas and your understanding of your stakeholders.